-The Commission is satisfied, for the reasons set out in this determination, that the draft Rule is, or is likely, to contribute to the NEM objective, and therefore, satisfies the Rule making test.
-Accordingly, the Commission has determined that, subject to comments from persons as part of the consultation on this draft determination, it intends to make a Rule as set out in the draft of the Rule to be made.
+The Commission is satisfied, for the reasons set out in this determination, that the Rule will, or is likely to, contribute to the NEM objective, and therefore, satisfies the Rule making test.
+Accordingly, the Commission has determined to make a Rule as set out in the section titled "Rule to be made".

-Attachment 1: Draft Rule
+Attachment 1: Rule to be made